- Transition Timeline

 After a review of the current learning management system landscape, an analysis of Stanford’s needs as well as input and feedback from the 2014-2015 Canvas pilot, Canvas was selected as our new learning management system.

 During the 2014-2015 academic year, the Office of the Vice Provost for Teaching and Learning (VPTL) hosted an open pilot of Canvas, a new cloud-based learning management system by Instructure.
 Canvas proved to offer functionality and workflows that faculty, students and instructional support staff have long wanted in CourseWork.
 After a successful pilot, Canvas has been adopted as Stanford’s primary LMS as a replacement for CourseWork.

 Who is using Canvas at Stanford?

+As of the beginning of Winter 2017 Canvas is being used in over 1700 courses.
 During the VPTL Canvas pilot from Fall 2014 through Summer 2015 approximately 2000 faculty and students used Canvas in over 100 courses.

 How can I learn more about Canvas?